Skshee/cryptonite_taskphase_Suvan/PwnCollege-RevChalls/Level4.1.md

 [rbp-0x14]: Keeps track of the current index within a pass over the input.
 [rbp-0x18]: Keeps track of the current pass number over the input.

-This basically a bubble sort program.
+This is basically a bubble sort program.

 Expected output is at address [rip+0x2ac4] i.e `0x1545 + 0x2ac4 = 4009`